ludorival/kotlin-tdd/README.md

     given {
         1
     } `when` {
-        it.result + 2 // result is 1
+        it + 2 // result is 1
     } then {
-        assertEquals(3, it.result) // result is 3
+        assertEquals(3, it) // result is 3
     }
 }
 ```